Temitope-Portfolio/Predictive-models/README.md

 Provide insight into customers' shopping experience, and be able to make data-driven recommendations and solutions about areas that are underperforming.

 ### Some Information About The Dataset
-This dataset is gotten from Kaggle https://www.kaggle.com/datasets/mehmettahiraslan/customer-shopping-dataset.
-The dataset recorded 99,457 customers from 10 different shopping malls from 2021 to 2023 in the city of Istanbul.
+This dataset is gotten from **[Kaggle](https://www.kaggle.com/datasets/mehmettahiraslan/customer-shopping-dataset).** The dataset recorded 99,457 customers from 10 different shopping malls from 2021 to 2023 in the city of Istanbul.
 We have gathered data from various age groups and genders to provide a comprehensive view of shopping habits in Istanbul.
 The dataset includes essential information such as invoice numbers, customer IDs, age, gender, payment methods, product categories, quantity, price, order dates, and shopping mall locations.

 ### Content